-London, 27 January 2020 – Today, for the first time, the International Forum of Sovereign Wealth Funds (IFSWF) has published all 34 full members’ self-assessments of their application of the Generally Accepted Principles and Practices (the Santiago Principles®).
-These documents provide new details into the governance structures as well as the investment and risk management processes and practices of these institutions.
+London, 27 January 2020 – Today the International Forum of Sovereign Wealth Funds (IFSWF) has published all 34 full members’ self-assessments of their application of the Generally Accepted Principles and Practices (the Santiago Principles®).
+These documents provide new details into the governance structures, as well as investment and risk management processes and practices of these institutions.
 This is the first time that all IFSWF members have completed and published a self-assessment, including the Libyan Investment Authority.

 The Santiago Principles® were written by a group of 26 sovereign wealth funds (SWFs) in 2008 to define a practical and appropriate governance and accountability framework for sovereign wealth funds.
 All members of the International Forum of Sovereign Wealth Funds voluntarily endorse and apply the Principles.